gnarroway/hato/README.md

 An HTTP client for Clojure, wrapping JDK 11's [HttpClient](https://openjdk.java.net/groups/net/httpclient/intro.html).

-It supports both HTTP/1.1 and HTTP/2, with synchronous and asynchronous execution modes.
+It supports both HTTP/1.1 and HTTP/2, with synchronous and asynchronous execution modes as well as websockets.

 In general, it will feel familiar to users of http clients like [clj-http](https://github.com/dakrone/clj-http).
 The API is designed to be idiomatic and to make common tasks convenient, whilst